 As I said, “co-creation”!

-TIP #4: Engage your business colleagues and explore key goals, critical business functions, and timing.
+TIP #4: Engage your business colleagues and explore key goals, critical business functions, and timing for DevOps and ITIL.
 Also, explore improvement needs.
 Remember the top scoring ABC (Attitude, Behavior, Culture) card for 15 years in a row is “IT has too little understanding of business impact and priority.”

 TIP #5: This is a tip I’ve suggested many times in the past.
 It fits with the new ITIL 4 Service Value Chain activity “Engage.”
 Make Monday a “go and meet a user day” – send everybody from IT into the business for one day to explore the user perspective on “value.”